ahmades/ChemTools/README.md

 ChemTools is a collection of thermochemical tools for certain chemical and combustion applications.

 ## Status
 This project is currently in the early stages of development.
 All the necessary infrastructure is in place though.
-The work on the core applications will hopefully start soon.
+The work on the core applications is in progress.

 ## Description
 Ultimately, the following applications will become available: